kensanata/phoebe/README.md

 Then create `default.css` and make it look good. 😁

+The cache control settings make sure that unless explicitly requested by a user via a reload button, the CSS file is only fetched once per day.
+That also means that if you change the CSS file, many users might only see a change after 24h.
+That’s the trade-off…

 # App::Phoebe::DebugIpNumbers

 By default the IP numbers of your visitors are not logged.
 This small extensions